What is Bark?

 Step-by-Step food dehydrator recipes for bark.
 Bean bark shown above.

-In Recipes for Adventure, there are over 20 pages devoted to making bark.
-It includes all the instructions on the website plus you'll find new ways to combine vegetables with potatoes, create spicy meals with salsa and enchilada bean bark and world peas bark.
+In Recipes for Adventure: Healthy, Hearty & Homemade Backpacking Recipes, there are over 20 pages devoted to making bark.
+It includes all the instructions on the website, plus you'll find new ways to combine vegetables with potatoes to make bark.